How to Cultivate Hope

 When you know the love of your heavenly Father, and when you are convinced of your union with Christ, you will have no fear of falling or being cast away.

 The Lord’s future is your future.
 Since Jesus is eternally secure, you are eternally secure.
-Believe it!
+Believe it.

 The comfort and hope religion gives you is fleeting and weak, but the comfort and hope that God provides is eternal and good.
-All this is to the glory of his grace and faithfulness.

 5. God helps us in our helplessness